kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 The ResourceClaim controller run by kube-controller-manager will be updated to manage the lifecycle of ResourceClaims associated with PodGroups like it already does for per-Pod ResourceClaims from ResourceClaimTemplates.
-In short, ResourceClaims will be created once the PodGroup is created and deleted when they are deallocated and their PodGroup is deleted.
+In short, ResourceClaims will be created once the first Pod in the PodGroup is created and deleted when they are deallocated and their PodGroup is deleted.

-When a PodGroup is created, the ResourceClaim controller will immediately create one ResourceClaim for each of the PodGroup's `spec.resourceClaims` which define a `resourceClaimTemplateName`.
+When a PodGroup is created, the ResourceClaim controller will not take any action.
+Only when a Pod requesting a templated claim from the PodGroup is created will a ResourceClaim be generated if one doesn't already exist for the PodGroup.
 Generated ResourceClaims will be owned (through `metadata.ownerReferences`) by the PodGroup and annotated with `resource.kubernetes.io/podgroup-claim-name` where the value is the name of the claim from the PodGroup's `spec.resourceClaims[].name` to facilitate mapping a